 - Periods (optional list of strings; defaults to all periods)

-reify.time returns each of the time nodes reified by this function directly related to the input time.
-Note that this function creates time nodes that do not exist and reuses time nodes that already exist.
+reify.time returns the smallest period time node reified by this function.
+This function creates time nodes that do not exist and reuses time nodes that already exist.

 reify.time with default arguments, which will be to reify time nodes at all periods for the current system clock time: